 Our approach Despite limited progress to date, we now see a growing political commitment to address the high rates of maternal and child undernutrition in the West African region.
 Such commitment needs to be effectively translated into appropriate policy choices and effective program action, if it is to generate major large-scale and sustained change.
 Recognizing this, Transform Nutrition West Africa (2017-2021) aims to improve and support policy and program decisions and actions to accelerate reductions in maternal and child undernutrition.
-This will be achieved through an inclusive process of knowledge generation and mobilization.The overall approach will be guided by the context in West Africa and in high-burden countries where more intensive work will be done, including Nigeria and Burkina Faso.
+This will be achieved through an inclusive process of knowledge generation and mobilization.The overall approach will be guided by the context in West Africa and in high-burden countries where more intensive work will be done, including Burkina Faso, Ghana, Nigeria and Senegal.
 We know that knowledge derives from both evidence and experience and Transform Nutrition West Africa will focus on ‘knowledge for action’.
 There are two core objectives: a) to assess and analyze nutrition-relevant data and actions (programs and policies) to generate knowledge on optimal approaches to improving maternal and child nutrition; and b) to mobilize knowledge to strengthen enabling environments, and inform and improve nutrition-relevant policy and programming.
-Download a one-page summary flyer about the project Engagement Transform Nutrition West Africa will engage with regional and continental platforms including DataDENT, Countdown 2030, Alive & Thrive, UNICEF, WAHO and the Regional Nutrition Working Group to understand their needs with regard to nutrition-relevant knowledge.
+Download a one-page summary flyer about the project Engagement Transform Nutrition West Africa is engaging with regional and continental platforms including DataDENT, Countdown 2030, Alive & Thrive, UNICEF, WAHO and the Regional Nutrition Working Group to understand their needs with regard to nutrition-relevant knowledge.
 Our West Africa platform aims to facilitate:a) improved policy decisions, b) enhanced understanding of what works and how to improve nutrition, c) improved program design and implementation decisions, and d) an enabling environment for change.
 The ultimate aim is effective policy and programmatic action on nutrition being developed and implemented at scale in West Africa.
 5 PD process Our inception phase adopted the “5PD Process” to search for data, information, and research on the Problems (prevalence and drivers), Policies, Programs, People (stakeholders and organisations) and their Priorities related to/involved in these targets in the West African region.
 The last step in this process, will be to identify Data and evidence gaps across these five Ps.
 The inception work applied a mixed methods approach including review and analysis of secondary sources and targeted collection of primary qualitative data.
 Each step in the 5PD Process applied the best suited method(s).